-How to use the Spectre: Valorant weapon guide | Dexerto.com
+How to use the Spectre: Valorant weapon guide - Dexerto

 When to buy the Spectre

-At only 1,600 Creds, the Spectre is a reasonably affordable weapon.
-One that can be purchased until your economy is comfortable enough to support full-buy rounds with Rifles and Snipers aplenty.
+At only 1,600 Creds, the Spectre is a reasonably affordable weapon… One that can be purchased until your economy is comfortable enough to support full-buy rounds with Rifles and Snipers aplenty.

 If you’re looking for an eco-round, you’re still going to want a cheaper option most of the time.
-However, if you’re able to half-buy, the Spectre is a fantastic choice.
+If you’re able to half-buy though, the Spectre is a fantastic choice.
+It makes a great second-round pickup if you’re looking to capitalise on a pistol-round win.

 For Attacking teams, it allows you to get up close and catch enemies by surprise.
 For Defending teams, it can be a great way to find a few picks and stunt momentum without needing to dole out for a Vandal or Phantom.